isaacs/path-scurry/README.md

 Use `PathWalkerWin32`, `PathWalkerDarwin`, or `PathWalkerPosix` if implementation-specific behavior is desired.

+#### Static `PathWalker.defaultWalkOptions: WalkOptions`

+The default for the `walkOptions` field on PathWalker instances.
+Edit or modify to affect newly created instances, but previously created instances will not be affected.

 #### `const pw = new PathWalker(cwd:string = process.cwd(), opts: PathWalkerOpts)`

 Instantiate a new PathWalker object.

+#### `pw.walkOptions: WalkOptions`

+The default options used for all walk operations.
+Set or modify to change the default behavior of future walk operations.
+Existing walk processes will not be affected.

 #### `async pw.walk(entry?: string | Path, opts?: WalkOptions)`